timhul/ClassicSim/README.md

 * Rotations must be viewed in the actual .xml files instead of within the application
 * Only single target simulation available
 * and more..

-# Future work

-See [the Release Roadmap](https://github.com/timhul/ClassicSim/wiki/Release-Roadmap) for information regarding the upcoming releases.

 # Anticipated questions and answers